ruanyf/react-demos/README.md

 );
 ```

-Please be minded that only if the component has more than one child node, you could take `this.props.children` as an array, otherwise `this.props.children.map` throws a TypeError.
+Please be minded that the value of `this.props.children` has three possibilities.
+If the component has no children node, the value is `undefined`; If single children node, an object; If multiple children nodes, an array.
+You should be careful to handle it.

+React gave us an utility [`React.Children`](https://facebook.github.io/react/docs/top-level-api.html#react.children) for dealing with the `this.props.children`'s opaque data structure.
+You could use `React.Children.map` to iterate `this.props.children` without worring its data type being `undefined` or `object`.
+Check [official document](https://facebook.github.io/react/docs/top-level-api.html#react.children) for more methods `React.Children` offers.

 ## Demo06: PropTypes ([source](https://github.com/ruanyf/react-demos/blob/master/demo06/index.html))